praeducer/big-data-analytics-for-competitive-advantage/film-proposal/data-collection/README.md

 + Some scripts will require an input file.
 Unless noted below, assume input is hard coded.
 + Output will typically be placed where the scripts is ran or into a './data/' directory.
 Please create this directory ahead of time.
 + Some scripts will also output the state of the script to the terminal but this is for logging only.
++ When pulling any entity from Wikipedia, we also grab the URL that represents that entity.
+This is perfect for uniquely identifying an entity such as a film or an actor.
+These URLs can then be used to join different data sets.

 ### Step One: Extract the Films URLs
 ##### film_url_extractor.py